Ryan-B1yth/be-mindful/README.md

 ### Content
 - Code
   - Code not covered in the lessons leading up to this project were researched and found on [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/tags/default.asp).
-Specifically [centering content](https://www.w3schools.com/howto/howto_css_center-vertical.asp).
+Specifically [centering content](https://www.w3schools.com/howto/howto_css_center-vertical.asp) and [box-shadow](https://www.w3schools.com/cssref/css3_pr_box-shadow.asp).

 - Content
   - All content was written and research by the developer.